Uncorrelated estimations of $H_0$ redshift evolution from DESI baryon acoustic oscillation observations: Conclusions and Discussion

+The impact of different parameters is considered.
+We first study the impact of $\Omega_m$ on the evolution of $H_{0, z}$.
+Since the quality of the current sample is insufficient to simultaneously constrain these parameters, we have to adopt the approach of fixing $\Omega_m$ as different values to study the variation of $H_{0, z}$.
+The results show that although the values of $H_{0, z}$ are influenced by the choice of $\Omega_m$ the evolutionary trend remains unchanged.
+In addition, we explore the impact of different binning methods on $H_{0, z}$.
+To determine whether the trend is real or a result of statistical effects caused by binning, we employ different binning methods for further analysis.
+Both of these binning methods demonstrate the decreasing trend.
+The significance is $7.4 \sigma$, $3.8 \sigma$, and $4.9 \sigma$ respectively, indicating that the trend is not caused by statistical effects of the binning method.
+What is more, we further analyze the sample used during the fitting process and discuss the potential bias in the calibration.

 The correlation among $H_{0,z_i}$ has been considered in this work.
-With the non-parametric method proposed by \cite{2005PhRvD..71b3506H,Riess2007}, we estimate the Hubble constant at different redshift bins.
+With the non-parametric method proposed by \cite{2005PhRvD..71b3506H} and \cite{Riess2007}, we estimate the Hubble constant at different redshift bins.
 The principal component analysis removes the correlation among different bins by diagonalizing the covariance matrix \citep{2005PhRvD..71b3506H,Riess2007}.
-It is noteworthy that some previous works do not consider the correlation among different bins, which may have caused conflicts between their assumptions and methods.
+It is noteworthy that some previous works do not consider the correlation among different bins, which may have caused discrepancies between their assumptions and methods.
 Nevertheless, their results also show a $H_0$ decreasing trend.
-To some extent, our non-parametric method is a good choice without adding prior conditions.
+To some extent, our non-parametric method is a good choice since it does not require adding prior conditions.